This post may contain affiliate links. For more information, read my disclosure policy.

-It cannot be substituted in place of all-purpose flour or bread flour, but you can use AP flour to make self rising flour.
+It cannot be substituted in place of all-purpose flour or bread flour, but you can use AP flour to make it.
 Since this flour includes baking powder, you can really only substitute it in recipes that call for all-purpose flour, salt, and baking powder.
 According to King Arthur Flour, it is a staple in many Southern kitchens, and is made from a softer, lower-protein flour than all-purpose flour.

 Where can you buy it?

 Most grocery stores carry this flour, and all the major brands (Pillsbury, King Arthur, etc) have it.
 However, some smaller stores (or stores like Target) may not carry it in some areas since it’s not a widely used product.
 That’s when learning how to make self-rising flour at home is key for recipe success.

 It’s easy and you probably already have all the ingredients you need.